 The actor who immortalized the ultimate high school id in Steve Stifler, then fought to prove he was more than just a comedic sidekick.

-Seann William Scott exploded onto the scene not with a whisper, but with a crude, energy-drink-fueled yell.
-His portrayal of Steve Stifler in 1999's "American Pie" was a perfect storm of timing and charisma, defining a brand of unapologetic, id-driven comedy for a generation.
-For years, Hollywood saw him as the go-to guy for frat-boy humor, a box he filled in films like "Road Trip" and "Dude, Where's My Car?"
-But Scott harbored a determination to stretch.
-He showed glimmers of depth in action-comedies like "The Rundown" and revealed a surprising, heartfelt toughness in the cult hockey film "Goon," where he played a gentle enforcer.
-His career arc is a study in navigating the long shadow of an iconic role, gradually building a filmography that balances broad laughs with unexpected sincerity.
+Seann William Scott burst onto screens with a crude, energy-drink-fueled yell.
+His portrayal of Steve Stifler in 1999's "American Pie" defined a generation's brand of unapologetic, id-driven comedy.
+Hollywood cast him as the go-to frat-boy in films like "Road Trip" and "Dude, Where's My Car?"
+Scott showed glimmers of depth in action-comedies like "The Rundown" and revealed surprising, heartfelt toughness in the cult hockey film "Goon," where he played a gentle enforcer.
+His career navigates the long shadow of one role, gradually balancing broad laughs with unexpected sincerity.

 1965–1980